 Foreign Investment Regime

-The Government of Belize lists the following criteria according to which it judges foreign investment:
+The Belizean Government lists the following criteria according to which it judges foreign investment:

 - creates employment opportunities;